kvermeul/tma-2023-revtr/case-study-2.md

 dumps_round2_249/seattle.tap20.pcap 989 12%
 ```

 Prepending to all ASes at São Paulo (`184.164.249.0/24`) may be effective because the local IXP (IX.br/SP) has the highest number of members across all ISPs in the world, with more than 2000 members.
 The global prepending would make all their routes less attractive, causing an impact at the longer tail.
-Again, reverse traceroute provides confirmation that some of the routes reach São Paulo through IX.br/SP:
+Again, reverse traceroute provides confirmation that some routes reach São Paulo through IX.br/SP:

 ```text
 Reverse Traceroute from remote 191.240.111.122 to VP 184.164.250.1